Children Cope Well With Surgery When Prepped in Advance!

 - Not following the eating and drinking restrictions may cause serious problems and put your child's health at risk.

 - Follow these instructions carefully.
-If you do not, the procedure may be delayed or canceled.
+If you do not, the procedure may be delayed or cancelled.

 Day of Surgery